giulianomaradei/giulianomaradei/README.md

 ### About me

 #### Software developer with experience in full-stack development primarily focused on the back end.
 I have extensive knowledge in using the Laravel framework to create APIs and Vue.js for building dynamic and responsive interfaces.
 I also explore and study tools within the Laravel ecosystem, such as Nuxt, Inertia, Echo, and many others.
-I also have experience in competitive programming, where I developed significant skills in problem identificationand resolution using complex algorithms, techniques, and data structures.
+I also have experience in competitive programming, where I developed significant skills in problem identification and resolution using complex algorithms, techniques, and data structures.

 ### Toolkit